Are you using LinkedIn search but still not finding the right prospects?

 LinkedIn search filters are not a feature problem.
 They're a usage problem.

-But when you understand how LinkedIn’s advanced search filters actually work, the platform changes completely.
+But when you understand how LinkedIn's advanced search filters actually work -- and combine them with boolean operators -- the platform changes completely.

 Filters help you move from guessing to targeting.
 From volume to relevance.
 From "spray and pray" to intentional outreach.